vijilAI/docs/source/index.md

 ## Usage

-Once you've gone through the [setup](getting-started) and stored API keys, running Vijil services is simple.
+Running Vijil services is simple.
 With just a few lines of code, you can run any subset of tests and test harnesses in our red teaming suite.

-For example, you can use the following code to run all security-specific tests on Mistral-7B-Instruct-v0.1 available through [OctoAI](https://octoai.cloud/).
+For example, you can use the following code to run all security-specific tests on Mistral-7B available through [OctoAI](https://octoai.cloud/).